vincinious/FlixHabit/README.md

 ## Description

-FlixHabit appears to be a project that analyzes relationships or data, possibly related to users and media content (like movies or shows), using graph algorithms and data structures.
+FlixHabit is a project that analyzes relationships in Netflix user data, using graph algorithms and data structures.
 It features a C++ core for data processing and a React-based frontend for visualization, likely displaying the data as a force-directed graph.
-The name and tagline hint at a connection to recommendation systems or habit tracking within the context of media consumption.
+The project seeks to efficiently sort data to foster the improvement of recommendation systems or habit tracking within the context of media consumption.

 The project utilizes graph structures (`Graph.h`, `Graph.cpp`) and min-heaps (`MinHeap.h`, `MinHeap.cpp`) in its C++ backend, suggesting sophisticated data analysis or pathfinding capabilities.
 User data (`User.h`) is likely incorporated into these analyses.
 JSON (`nlohmann/json.hpp`) is used for data serialization/deserialization, potentially for communication between the backend and frontend or for loading initial data.